Yu-Chin Chen

-Yu-Chin Chen is an economist and researcher at the University of Washington.
+Yu-Chin Chen (born January 21, 1971) is an economist and researcher at the University of Washington.
 Her research fields include international finance, macroeconomics, open economy macroeconomics, trade and development, and applied economics.
 She has served as a staff economist for the Clinton administration and is currently an economics professor at the University of Washington.
 Classes she teaches include Macroeconomic Analysis, International Financial Monetary Economics, and Computational Finance and Financial Econometrics.

 Education

-Yu-Chin Chen earned her bachelor’s degree in physics at Harvard University and Radcliffe College, graduating with honors in 1993.
+Yu-Chin Chen earned her bachelor's degree in physics at Harvard University and Radcliffe College, graduating with honors in 1993.
 In 1996, she completed her Master of Public Policy (M.P.P.) degree from the John F. Kennedy School of Government at Harvard University.
 From 1996 to 2002, she continued her education at Harvard University and completed her Master of Economics (M.Econ) degree in 1999 and completed her Doctor of Philosophy degree also in economics in 2002, where her dissertation was on exchange rates and productivity.